-802.24-WG16-2

-IEEE Std 802.16.1™-2012 WirelessMAN-Advanced Air Interface for Broadband Wireless Access Systems This standard specifies the WirelessMAN-Advanced Air Interface, including the medium access control layer (MAC) and physical layer (PHY), of a broadband wireless access (BWA) system supporting multiple services.
-The WirelessMAN-Advanced Air Interface supports the International Telecommunication Union (ITU)’s IMT-Advanced requirements.

-IEEE 802.20 groups
+IEEE 802.20

-802.24-WG20-1

 IEEE Std 802.20™-2008 - Air Interface for Mobile Broadband Wireless Access Systems Supporting Vehicular Mobility — Physical and Media Access Control Layer Specification This standard specifies the physical and medium access control layers of an air interface for interoperable mobile broadband wireless access systems, operating in licensed bands below 3.5 GHz.
 The system is optimized for IP-data transport, with peak data rates per user in excess of 1 Mbps.

+IEEE 802.20 is inactive and withdrawn.
+The 802.20 working group is disbanded.

-IEEE 802.21 groups
+IEEE 802.21

-802.24-WG21-1

-IEEE Std 802.21™-2008 - Media Independent Handover Services This standard defines extensible IEEE 802® media access independent mechanisms that enable the optimization of handover between heterogeneous IEEE 802 networks and facilitates handover between IEEE 802 networks and cellular networks.
+IEEE Std 802.21™-2017 - Media Independent Handover Services This standard defines extensible IEEE 802® media access independent mechanisms that enable the optimization of handover between heterogeneous IEEE 802 networks and facilitates handover between IEEE 802 networks and cellular networks.

-IEEE Std 802.21a™-2012 - Media Independent Handover Services - Amendment for Security Extensions to Media Independent Handover Services and Protocol This standard defines mechanisms (i) to reduce the latency during authentication and key establishment for handovers between heterogeneous access networks that support IEEE 802.21 (ii) to provide data integrity, replay protection, confidentiality and data origin authentication to IEEE 802.21 MIH (Media-Independent Handover) protocol exchanges and enable authorization for MIH services.

-IEEE Std 802.21b™-2012 - Media Independent Handover Services Amendment 2: Extension for Supporting Handovers with Downlink Only Technologies This amendment defines mechanisms that enable the optimization of handovers between IEEE 802.21 supported technologies and downlink-only (DO) technologies..
+IEEE 802.21-2017 is an active standard.
+The 802.21 working group is in hibernation

 IEEE 802.22

-802.24-WG22-1

-IEEE Std 802.22™-2011 - Cognitive Wireless RAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications: Policies and Procedures for Operation in the TV Bands This standard specifies the air interface, including the cognitive medium access control layer (MAC) and physical layer (PHY), of point-to-multipoint wireless regional area networks comprised of a professional fixed base station with fixed and portable user terminals operating in the VHF/UHF TV broadcast bands between 54 MHz to 862 MHz.
+IEEE Std 802.22™-2019 - Cognitive Wireless RAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications: Policies and Procedures for Operation in the TV Bands This standard specifies the air interface, including the cognitive medium access control layer (MAC) and physical layer (PHY), of point-to-multipoint wireless regional area networks comprised of a professional fixed base station with fixed and portable user terminals operating in the VHF/UHF TV broadcast bands between 54 MHz to 862 MHz.

+IEEE 802.22-2019 is an active standard.
+The 802.22 working group is in hibernation